krzysztofarendt/dataframe-rs/README.md

 # dataframe-rs
-A simple dataframe library for Rust
+A simple dataframe library for Rust.

+This project is used by me to learn Rust.
+Do not use it in production ;-)